Nightstar (comics): The Kingdom

-In The Kingdom, the miniseries that serves as a sequel to Kingdom Come, her name is revealed to be Mar'i.
-Mary is the name of her paternal grandmother, Mary Loyd Grayson.
-She is also shown to be a leader of her generation, an active Titan whom others look to for inspiration and solution, a role once filled by her father Richard Grayson.
+In The Kingdom, a sequel to Kingdom Come, her name is revealed to be Mar'i.
+Mary is the name of her late grandmother, Mary Grayson, who was a member of the Flying Graysons.
+She is also shown to be a leading member of the Teen Titans.

 During the series and related events, Nightstar becomes part of a small super-team investigating reality disturbances in Planet Krypton, a restaurant owned by Booster Gold.
-This leads to a battle with Gog and the eventual discovery of Hypertime.
+This leads to a battle with Gog and the discovery of Hypertime.

-In The Kingdom: Nightstar, it is revealed that she has an interest in botany, a fear of death, and works with security at Green Lantern Alan Scott's space station The Green.
+In The Kingdom: Nightstar, it is revealed that she has an interest in botany, a fear of death, and works with security at Alan Scott's space station The Green.

 Powers and abilities

-Like her mother, Nightstar is capable of atmospheric flight, has super-strength, super speed, endurance and can absorb star energy to project in powerful bursts.
-Her eyes are green and pupilless.
-Being the daughter of a human and an alien, she is a hybrid.
+As a Tamaranean hybrid, Nightstar is capable of atmospheric flight.
+She also has superhuman strength, durability, and speed, and can absorb star energy to project in powerful bursts.

-Relationships with other heroes

-Friends include Olivia Queen (Black Canary III, daughter of Dinah Lance and Oliver Queen), Avia (daughter of Mister Miracle and Big Barda), and Manotaur.

 In other media

-In the Titans season 3 episode "Prodigal", Dick has a vision in which he sees a small girl with a resemblance to the show's version of Starfire.
-The girl calls him "Daddy" and hands him a balloon.
-Played by Lillian Monize, the child is only credited as "Dick's Little Girl".
+In the third and fourth seasons of Titans, Nightwing and Starfire have visions of the future in which they see their daughter as a small girl.
+Portrayed by Lillian Monize, the child is only credited as "Dick's Little Girl".